Day Trips from Asheville

 Population: 8,000

-Tourism Information: Brevard-Transylvania County Chamber of Commerce (175 East Main St., Brevard, 828-883-3700, www.brevardncchamber.org or Land of Waters, www.visitwaterfalls.com
+Visitor Information: Brevard-Transylvania County Chamber of Commerce (175 East Main St., Brevard, 828-883-3700, www.brevardncchamber.org

-Brevard is a gateway to some of the best attractions in the Pisgah National Forest, including the Cradle of Forestry and Sliding Rock, to dozens of waterfalls – Brevard and Transylvania County are known as “The Land of Waterfalls” -- and to great hiking, fishing, mountain biking and camping in the DuPont State Forest and Pisgah National Forest.
+Brevard is a gateway to some of the best attractions in the Pisgah National Forest, including the Cradle of Forestry and Sliding Rock, to dozens of waterfalls – Brevard and Transylvania County are known as “The Land of Waterfalls” – and to great hiking, fishing, mountain biking and camping in the DuPont State Forest and Pisgah National Forest.

 The town itself, at about the same elevation as Asheville, has a Mayberry-type vibe, and indeed one of the best-known shops in Brevard, a toy store, is called O.P.
 Taylor’s (get it?).
 There are a number of art and crafts galleries, clothing boutiques and such.

 Brevard Music Festival (349 Andante Lane, 828-862-2100, www.brevardmusic.org) is a nationally known classical music festival held at the Brevard Music Center from mid-June to early August.
 The Brevard Music Center Orchestra, made up of talented high school and college musicians, and guest musicians present about 80 symphony concerts, chamber music sessions, operas and other classical music events.
-Attendance at the various events totals around 30,000.
+Attendance at the various events totals around 30,000 each summer.
 Keith Lockhart is artistic director.

-Princeton has its famous black squirrels, but Brevard is known for its white squirrels.
+Princeton has its famous black squirrels, but Brevard is known for its white squir-rels.
 These are not albinos but a variant of the Eastern gray squirrel.
 The story goes that in the 1950s a couple of white squirrels escaped after arriving in town in a circus truck, but who knows?
 About one-fourth of the squirrels in Brevard are white, and each spring around Memorial Day in late May the town holds a White Squirrel Festival (www.whitesquirrelfestival.com), with music and a soapbox derby.
 A good place to see them is the campus of Brevard College, a small liberal arts school near downtown.

-Square Root Cafe (33 Times Arcade Alley, Brevard, 828-884- 6171, www.squarerootrestaurant.com) is a friendly, popular spot for lunch, hidden in an alley downtown, with wraps, salads, burgers and sandwiches, most around $10.
-Dinner is a good bit more expensive, with entrees including salmon, Cornish game hen and trout from $15 to $22.
-Bracken Mountain Bakery (42 S Broad St., Brevard, 828-883-4034, www.brackenmountainbakery.com) has excellent breads and other baked goods.
-Rocky’s Soda Shop & Grill (50 S. Broad St., Brevard, 828-862-4700, www.ddbullwinkels.com) has an old-fashioned soda fountain and good hot dogs.
-It adjoins D. D. Bullwinkel’s gift shop.
-Hokey, but your kids will probably like it.
+Square Root Cafe (33 Times Arcade Alley, Brevard, 828-884- 6171, www.squarerootrestaurant.com) is a friendly, popular spot for lunch, hidden in an alley downtown, with wraps, salads, burgers and sandwiches, most around $15 to $18.
+Dinner is a good bit more expensive, with entrees including salmon, Cornish game hen and trout from $20 to $30, but you can still get sandwiches and burgers.
+Closed Sun-day and Monday.
+The Falls Landing (18 E. Main St., 828-884-2835, www.thefallslanding.com) is another good choice for lunch Tuesday to Friday, or dinner Tuesday to Saturday.

 Bryson City